SANZIDA10/Numerical_Lab/README.md

 It is used to find the first derivative of a function when the values of ( x ) are equally spaced and the derivative is required near the beginning of the data table.

--Let, x₀, x₁, x₂, … , xₙ be equally spaced values with h = x₁ − x₀
+- Let, x₀, x₁, x₂, … , xₙ be equally spaced values with h = x₁ − x₀

--Let, u = (x − x₀) / h measures how far the point x is from the starting value x₀​ in terms of step size.
+- Let, u = (x − x₀) / h measures how far the point x is from the starting value x₀​ in terms of step size.

--So, the first derivative formula for forward differentiation is:
+- So, the first derivative formula for forward differentiation is:

           y’ = (1/h) [ Δy₀ + (2u − 1)/2! · Δ²y₀ + (3u² − 6u + 2)/3! · Δ³y₀ + (4u³ − 18u² +
           22u - 6)/4! · Δ⁴y₀ + … ]

--Δy₀,Δ²y₀,Δ³y₀​,… are forward differences of the function values.
+- Δy₀,Δ²y₀,Δ³y₀​,… are forward differences of the function values.

 #### Newtons Forward Differentiation Code